Bayesian optimisation of poloidal field coil positions in tokamaks: The poloidal field coil design problem

 \subsubsection{Equilibrium simulator}

-In order to calculate the aforementioned objective functions and evaluate whether or not the constraints have been met, we need a simulator that is able to generate a plasma equilibrium using the STEP baseline design and a given PF coil set.
-For this we use \emph{FreeGS}, a free-boundary static inverse equilibrium solver developed by \cite{freegs}.
+In order to calculate the aforementioned objective functions and evaluate whether or not the constraints have been met, we need a simulator that is able to generate a plasma equilibrium using the STEP baseline design and a given PF coilset.
+For this we use \emph{FreeGS}, a free-boundary static inverse equilibrium solver\cite{freegs}.
 FreeGS will return a plasma equilibrium (in terms of the poloidal flux) and the PF coil currents required to generate it.
-It uses an optimisation routine to identify the coil currents with respect to some constraints on the chosen plasma shape and a Picard iteration scheme to solve the free-boundary Grad-Shafranov problem (see \cite{song2024} and \cite{pentland2024}).
-The required inputs to solve the equilibrium problem are: \begin{itemize} \item the STEP baseline parameters and a PF coil set (permissible zones not required). \item two X-point locations, one at $(R^X,Z^X)$ and the other mirrored at $(R^X,-Z^X)$ (as we required an up-down symmetric double-null configuration like the baseline equilibrium). \item 23 isoflux constraints\footnote{These are constraints that ensure the poloidal flux $\psi(R,Z)$ at two different locations $(R_1,Z_1)$ and $(R_2,Z_2)$ are the same.} that link poloidal flux values on the core plasma boundary to the X-points and the divertor regions.
+It uses an optimisation routine to identify the coil currents with respect to some constraints on the chosen plasma shape and a Picard iteration scheme to solve the free-boundary Grad-Shafranov problem (see \citet{song2024} and \citet{pentland2024}).
+The required inputs to solve the equilibrium problem are: \begin{itemize} \item The STEP baseline parameters and a PF coilset (permissible zones not required). \item Two X-point locations, one at $(R^X,Z^X)$ and the other mirrored at $(R^X,-Z^X)$ (as we required an up-down symmetric double-null configuration like the baseline equilibrium). \item 23 isoflux constraints that link poloidal flux values on the core plasma boundary to the X-points and the divertor regions (i.e. constraints that ensure the poloidal flux $\psi(R,Z)$ at two different locations $(R_1,Z_1)$ and $(R_2,Z_2)$ are the same).

 \end{itemize} Given these inputs, FreeGS will return the coil currents in the PF coils required to generate an equilibrium that (closely) matches the one provided in the baseline.
 From this equilibrium, we can then calculate the values of the objectives and the constraints.
 From time to time, however, the simulator may fail to converge on a physically ``valid'' equilibrium, returning spurious objective and constraint values.
-This could be for a number of reasons such as solver instability or a physically incompatible PF coil set.
+This could be for a number of reasons such as solver instability or a physically incompatible PF coilset.
 This requires care and will be discussed in the next section.